 Biophilic Cities Love and Integrate Natural System Into Their Design

-When ecologist Edward O Wilson coined the terms biodiversity and biophilia he opened our eyes to new ways of viewing the world.
+When ecologist Edward O Wilson coined the terms biodiversity and biophilia, he opened our eyes to new ways of viewing the world.
 Now, architects, designers, and academics such as Richard Register, Tim Beatley, and Geoffrey West are using lessons from ecology and network theory to design tomorrow’s resilient urban environment; biophilic cities.

 A biophilic city then embraces and incorporates natural systems into its design.
 They integrate the built and natural worlds in beneficial ways.
 The result?
-Biophilic cities are more interesting and less prone to floods, droughts, resource shortages, waste, and boredom.
+Biophilic cities are more attractive and less prone to floods, droughts, resource shortages, waste, and boredom.
 Biophilic cities have the potential to save money, resources, and spark the imagination.

-Biophilic Cities are Resilient Resiliency is a property of systems and a measure of how connected its pieces are.
-As natural and built systems expands, their potential for connections increases rapidly.
+Resiliency is a property of systems and a measure of how connected its pieces are.
+As natural and built systems expand, their potential for connections increases rapidly.

-Biophilic Cities Are Ecotones Ecologists describe the intersection of two ecological systems as an ecotone.
+Ecologists describe the intersection of two ecological systems as an ecotone.
 Ecotones bring together the biodiversity of each plus a few others (think otters at the edge of a lake).
 As a result, ecotones are rich in ecological relationships.
 They are among the most biologically diverse places on the planet.
 By design, Biophilic Cities are ecotones that connect economy, society and nutrients (money, food, and waste) with ecosystem services.
-Ex. waste water runoff or the heat island effect become ecological solutions.
+Ex.
+Waste water runoff or the heat island effect become ecological solutions.